FYP-2018/LDA/README.md

  5. LDA_mallet_find_topic.py  there are 2 things achieved in this file:  finding the topic of each doc  finding the most representative doc in each topic in the form of pandas.df

-*remainging problems:  coherence score continues to grow when increasing #of topic
+*remaining problems:  coherence score continues to grow when increasing #of topic